Spoiler Alert: This post contains spoilers to “Revenge,” one of Alfred Hitchcock’s short films from his 1955 TV series.

 The film begins with the couple comfortably settling into their new home and roles as husband and wife.
 The wife seemingly recovered and, while still fragile, is in good health.
 However, her condition eventually changes as Hitchcock delves into the disturbing effects trauma can have on the mind.
 I greatly appreciate how he doesn’t shy from mental illness in his films; here, he shows how a beautiful dancer with a wonderful life can still face mental anguish.

-The short film ended on a cliff hanger.
+The short film ends on a cliff hanger.
 What kind of illness did she have?
 Does she ever recover?
 Did her husband really kill an innocent man?
 And, most importantly, what really happened to her while her husband was at work?
-Hitchcock does a superb job of leaving an element of mystery behind after his films end.
+Hitchcock does a superb job of leaving an element of mystery dangling after his films end.

 It’s not an exaggeration to say that the Hitchcock films I’ve seen—Vertigo, Rear Window, Psycho, Notorious (my favorite film of all time), Strangers on a Train, Dial M for Murder, The Man Who Knew Too Much, and North by Northwest—have left indelible marks on my psyche.